Preparing the Device

 Using the Smart Range Finder will allow you to estimate the distance to your target, as long as you have reasonable knowledge of the size of your target.

 To have this feature enabled you must activate Advance Mode settings.

 Select the Flag Icon from the Shortcut Carousel.
 Pressing the OK button will take you to the Main Screen of the Rangefinder feature.

 To measure the distance, follow the next steps:

-- Put the arrow-mark on the top of the target and press the OK button , wait for the scope to take the readings (it will take a number of readings so try to keep your weapon steady);
+- Put the arrow-mark on the top of the target and press the OK button , wait for the monocular to take the readings (it will take a number of readings so try to keep your hand steady);

 - Put the arrow-mark under the target and press the OK button ;